smcclab/smc-course/_deliverables/03-lens-performance.md

 ### Outline

 - **Due dates:**
-  - Thursday June 11 9pm (final videos due)
+  - Thursday June 11 9pm (final performance video)
-  - Friday June 12 8pm (the gig---live on YouTube)
   - Wednesday June 17 12am (artefact materials due)
 - **Mark weighting:** 50%
 - **Submission:** submit your assignment according to the [instructions below](#submission-process)
 - **Policies:** for late policies, academic integrity policies, etc. see the [policies page]({% link 01-policies.md %})

+{:.info-box}

+The actual "gig" will be streamed on YouTube on Friday June 12 8pm.
+However, to minimize the chances (and stresses) of technical issues, your _final performance video_ is due on Thursday June 11 at 9pm.
+This is the video which will go out as your performance in the live stream.
+For more details, see the [FAQ below](#faq).

 ### Description